 The percentage of quartz is a factor when it comes to quality and appearance.
 Since these countertops are manufactured, the amount of natural quartz in them can vary.

-Silestone manufactures their countertops with at least 90% quartz.
+Silestone manufactures its countertops with at least 90% quartz.
 Caesarstone has a 90- 93% quartz content.
-This is a small variation that does not make much difference in the appearance, feel, or its durability.
+This is a small variation that does not make much difference in the appearance, feel, or durability.

-Caesarstone offers 50 colours in 3 finish options: polished, concrete and rough.
-(At time of writing)
+Caesarstone offers 51 colours in 3 finish options: polished, concrete and rough.
+(At the time of writing)

 Slab size matters.
-If you have a long run of cabinets or a kitchen island, you’ll want to make sure you are able to get a sizeable slab of countertop.
+If you have a long run of cabinets or a kitchen island, you’ll want to make sure you can get a sizeable slab of countertop.